DHARMIKR/spoofMAC/README.md

 And then hit Enter

-This 1 command will your change your mac address very quickly.
+This 1 command will change your mac address very quickly.

 Here --interface specifies for which interface you want to change your mac address